apache/spark/docs/sql-ref-syntax-qry-select-clusterby.md

     ('John A', 18),
     ('Jack N', 16);

--- Reduce the number of shuffle partitions to 2 to illustrate the behaviour of `CLUSTER BY`.
+-- Reduce the number of shuffle partitions to 2 to illustrate the behavior of `CLUSTER BY`.
--- It's easier to see the clustering and sorting behaviour with less number of partitions.
+-- It's easier to see the clustering and sorting behavior with less number of partitions.
 SET spark.sql.shuffle.partitions = 2;

 -- Select the rows with no ordering.
 Please note that without any sort directive, the results -- of the query is not deterministic.
-It's included here to show the difference in behaviour -- of a query when `CLUSTER BY` is not used vs when it's used.
+It's included here to show the difference in behavior -- of a query when `CLUSTER BY` is not used vs when it's used.
 The query below produces rows -- where age column is not sorted.
 SELECT age, name FROM person;